unity-game-dev/project-escape-nyoda/README.md

 <img src="Escape NYODA/Assets/gameSC.jpeg" alt="Escape NYDOA in-game screenshot">
 <br/>

-"Escape NYODA" is an awesome platformer game which takes visual inspiration from retro 1-bit and 8-bit games.
+"Escape NYODA" is an awesome survival platformer game which takes visual inspiration from retro 1-bit and 8-bit games.
 The music also gives off players the retro vibes.
 The game is set in a futuristic, abandoned 1-bit nuclear powerplant with biotech enemies filled with rage.
 This is a single player game where the player has to survive and get out of a power plant with optimal use of available resources and defeating enemies.

 <br/>